ReFil/tt06-verilog-template/docs/info.md

 -->

 ## How it works
+ works wqeird
 Explain how your project works

 ## How to test
+we

-Explain how to use your project
+Explain how to use rewreyour project

 ## External hardware
+werwerewr
 List external hardware used in your project (e.g. PMOD, LED display, etc), if any